 The process of selling losing investments to reduce your tax liability is known as tax-loss harvesting.
 It works for capital assets held outside retirement accounts (such as 401k, Traditional IRA, and Roth IRA).
 Capital assets may include real estate, cars, gold, stocks, bonds, and any investment property, not for personal use.

 The IRS allows you to use capital losses to offset capital gains.
-If your capital losses are higher than your capital gains, you can deduct the difference as a loss on their tax return.
+If your capital losses are higher than your capital gains, you can deduct the difference as a loss on your tax return.
 This loss is limited to $3,000 per year or $1,500 if married and filing a separate return.

 8. Prioritize long-term over short-term capital gains